 Insider Trading Volume

-Insider Buying: CTB insiders have bought more shares than they have sold in the past 3 months.
+Insider Buying: Insufficient data to determine if insiders have bought more shares than they have sold in the past 3 months.

 Dilution of Shares: Shareholders have not been meaningfully diluted in the past year.